lukestringer90/hyde/talks.md

 title: Talks
 ---

 I enjoy public speaking and try to do it as often as I can.
 This page collates all the talks I have given.
-All my slides are avaiable on [Speakerdeck](http://speakerdeck.com/lukestringer90/).
+All my slides are available on [Speakerdeck](http://speakerdeck.com/lukestringer90/).

 ## Debugging with Git